 Absence of acute or chronic active infections that are not effectively treated; and

 Adequate functional status.
 Active rehabilitation is considered important to the success of transplantation.
-Under established guidelines, mechanically ventilated or otherwise immobile persons are considered poor candidates for transplantation; and
+Under established guidelines, mechanically ventilated or otherwise immobile persons are considered poor candidates for transplantation; however, bridge to transplant with ambulatory ECMO does not, in itself, rule out candidacy for heart-lung transplantation; and

 Adequate liver and kidney function, defined as a bilirubin of less than 2.5 mg/dL and a creatinine clearance of greater than 50 ml/min/kg; and